byronpendason/byronpendason.github.io/_posts/2025-11-25-when-does-the-day-begin.md

 This was written several centuries before the Anglo-Saxons came to Britain, though.
 How do we know that the Anglo-Saxons still practiced this way of reckoning by the time period we reconstruct from (roughly from the fifth century CE to the mid seventh century)?

 As far as I am aware, our primary source on the Anglo-Saxon calendar (Bede, *On The Reckoning of Time* ) doesn't define when the day begins.
 However, the Florentine Reckoning seems to be encoded in the Anglo-Saxons language, Old English.
-They counted their days by nights, which can seen in phrases such as *feowertiene niht*, which survives into modern English as *[fortnight](https://en.wiktionary.org/wiki/fortnight)*.
+They counted their days by nights, which can be seen in phrases such as *feowertiene niht*, which survives into modern English as *[fortnight](https://en.wiktionary.org/wiki/fortnight)*.
 It literally means *fourteen nights*, but indicated a two week period of time.

 For further evidence, consider the following words for each night of the week: